Salt Lake West Side Stories: Post Twenty-Seven

 By Brad Westwood and Cassandra Clark

 During the late nineteenth century, Japanese American immigrants arrived in Utah seeking employment opportunities.
 Initially, many worked for railroad companies that previously employed Chinese immigrants.
 Many Japanese Americans made their mark by opening businesses, participating in their temples and churches, and participating in Utah’s civic life.

 Japanese migrants, like Irish, Chinese, and Italians, were willing to accept low-paying, hard work and dangerous occupations that most whites frequently refused to do.
 During the Progressive Era, farmers across the country embraced efforts to mechanize their farming processes, which resulted in a need for more manual labor.
-Farmer in Idaho and Utah not only expanded the number of acres with their new machinery, they also fill the demand for labor by hiring Japanese immigrants, who were also talented agriculturists and were willing to work long hours for low wages.
+Farmers in Idaho and Utah not only expanded the number of acres with their new machinery, they also filled the demand for labor by hiring Japanese immigrants, who were also talented agriculturists and were willing to work long hours for low wages.

 Japanese pioneers also worked on the railroad and in Utah’s mining industry.
 The E. D. Hashimoto Company negotiated contracts between Japanese Americans and the Western Pacific and Denver & Rio Grande Western Railroad companies.
 Between 1908 and 1910, Japanese Americans were the primary labor force that built the Bingham & Garfield Railroad.
 Labor agents brought in hundreds of Japanese to work in the Bingham Canyon Mine (later Kennecott Copper).
 During the early twentieth century, Japanese American Utahns along with Greek and Italian Americans, went on strike to demand better working conditions and more pay.
 In 1912, the Bingham Mine administrators recruited Mexican Americans living in New Mexico and Arizona as strikebreakers.
-Mine and other business leaders, with the support of state government, allowed the company to shut down the strike by hiring out-of-state Latino laborers.
+Mine and other business leaders, with the support of the state government, allowed the company to shut down the strike by hiring out-of-state Latino laborers.
 Mine administrators also blackballed the same Japanese, Italian, and Greek Americans, by preventing them from finding work in other mines across the state.